Skip to main content

 Managed Services Engagement Model

 When you are ready to select a qualified MSP for your business, you must sign a service agreement with the provider.
-This is where a Managed Services Engagement Model comes into play—it captures the client’s specifications and requirements, manages the level of services provided, and mentions the pricing structure.
+This is where a Service Level Agreement (SLA) comes into play—it captures the client’s specifications and requirements, manages the level of services provided, and mentions the pricing structure.

 Here are a few MSP Engagement Models which are available and commonly used:

-- Hybrid Support Model: This model employs a ‘mix and match’ approach, combining various services to meet the organization’s requirements.
+• Hybrid Support Model: This model employs a ‘mix-and-match’ approach, combining various services to meet the organization’s specific requirements.
 For example, a managed IT services client could probably need both application support and development work.
-These support teams could be split between off-shore and on-site.
+These support teams could be split between offshore and on-site.

-- Managed Service Model—This model attributes the highest roles and responsibilities to MSPs in charge of the organization’s entire IT infrastructure.
+• Managed Service ModelThis model attributes the highest roles and responsibilities to MSPs in the organization’s IT infrastructure.
 Hence, the organization can feature few or no IT resources in this model, and the MSP is solely responsible for all the services.

-- Application Support Model—This model offers technical service to rectify application issues and employs either basic help desk service or an in-depth tech help model.
-It could also extend to staff augmentation services, which involves adding on-site IT staff purely based on the technical expertise/skill set needed and pay calculated for hours put in at work.
+• Application Support ModelThis model provides technical services to resolve application issues and offers either basic help desk support or in-depth technical assistance.
+It could also extend to staff augmentation services, which involve adding on-site IT staff based solely on the technical expertise or skill set needed, and pay calculated by the hours worked.

-- Flexible Model—Suitable for small businesses, this model offers a package that involves selecting a smaller IT support aspect at reasonable rates.
+• Flexible ModelSuitable for small businesses, this model offers a package that involves selecting a smaller IT support aspect at reasonable rates.
 It doesn’t feature any dedicated resources for issue resolution.
-The pricing model offers support based on a fixed number of hours monthly or yearly.
+The pricing model offers support based on a fixed number of hours per month or year.

 Useful Link: How Managed IT Services Help Industries ‘Scale-up’ Performance?